Celebrate Banned Books Week from September 23-29, 2018! Acknowledge your right to read banned and challenged books.

 - And Tango Makes Three by Justin Richardson

 - I Am Jazz! by Jessica Herthel and Jazz Jennings

 At Arapahoe Libraries, we offer a wide choice of print and online resources that feature a variety of topics and viewpoints.
 We celebrate YOUR freedom to read, seek and express ideas.
 We aim to turn every search for knowledge into a helpful adventure.
 Curious about some of our favorite banned books?
 Check out a banned book staff pick!
-To learn more about intellectual freedom, browse the ALA's Intellectual Freedom blog.
-And, did you know that Arapahoe Libraries won the Julie J. Boucher Memorial Award for Intellectual Freedom this September?
+To learn more about intellectual freedom, browse the ALA's Intellectual Freedom blogopens a new window.
+And, did you know that Arapahoe Libraries won the Julie J. Boucher Memorial Award for Intellectual Freedomopens a new window this September?